therml-ai/NUCLEUS/README.md

      - Mass conservation
    - Evaluates physical correctness in chaotic systems

-### Model Architecture

-The primary model in Bubbleformer is:

-- **FiLMAViT** : An Axial Vision Transformer with factored spacetime blocks, FiLM Layer for fluid parameter conditioning and techniques to preserve high frequency components.
+It sets new benchmarks on both prediction and forecasting tasks in [**BubbleML 2.0**](#bubbleml-20-dataset), offering a significant step toward practical, generalizable ML surrogates for multiphase transport.

+## Key Features

+- Transformer-based architectures optimized for fluid dynamics prediction
+- Support for axial vision transformers (AViT) with factored spacetime blocks
+- Data handling for HDF5 BubbleML+ BubbleML 2.0 fluid dynamics datasets
+- Training and inference pipelines with PyTorch Lightning
+- Visualization tools for fluid dynamics predictions

 ## BubbleML 2.0 Dataset

-BubbleML 2.0 is the most comprehensive boiling dataset to date, significantly expanding the original BubbleML with new fluids, boiling configurations, and flow regimes.
+BubbleML 2.0 significantly expands the original BubbleML dataset with new fluids, boiling configurations, and flow regimes, enabling comprehensive study of generalization across thermophysical conditions and geometries.

 ### Key Features